USNavalResearchLaboratory/turboWAVE/docs/ref-fluid.rst

 SPARC Hydro Modules
 -------------------

-.. py:function:: new chemistry { directives }
+.. py:function:: new hydrodynamics { directives }

 	This is the top level SPARC module.
 Internally it contains and manages all other SPARC modules.
+The key may also be ``hydro`` or the legacy identifier ``chemistry``.

 	:param block directives: The following directives are supported: